 Each Riverkeeper internship provides the individual with a strong field experience in which he or she is assigned responsibilities vital to the function of our work.
 All interns are considered an important and equal part of the team.
 We seek a group of 6-8 interns during the summer and smaller groups throughout the year to help our policy, litigation, development, and communications teams progress with their work.

-We have begun recruitment for summer 2012 internships.
 Please read the below descriptions and send application materials to the appropriate person listed.
 Thank you for your interest in working with Riverkeeper!

 Legal Internship Positions

 Riverkeeper’s NYC Watershed Team is seeking summer 2016 legal interns to work in our office at the Pace Law School Environmental Litigation Clinic in White Plains, New York.
 Our legal interns are involved in every aspect of our program and gain hands-on experience conducting legal research and drafting legal documents, participating in legislative and administrative advocacy, reviewing proposed development projects, and investigating pollution reports.
 Legal interns participate in weekly team meetings and case review sessions, and may also attend meetings and public hearings with government agencies, elected officials, and local community groups.
 While specific beginning and end dates are flexible, the term of the internship is ten weeks.

 Riverkeeper welcomes applications from first and second year law students.
 We seek independent and motivated students with a commitment to environmental protection and an ability to handle a diverse caseload.
 Familiarity with environmental laws such as the Clean Water Act, Safe Drinking Water Act, and the New York State Environmental Quality Review Act is a plus, as is a background in planning or science.
 Strong research and writing skills, organized work habits, and a sense of humor are a must.